edgeimpulse/workshop-advantech-jetson-nano/README.md

         work-tray (0.67): x=25 y=100 w=176 h=116
 ```

-Good it works, now go back to this repository and you will find under the `code-samples/inference` repository the same `classify-image.py` and another one that I slightly modified to accept video inputs and shows alerts on the image and in the console when no bounding boxe has been detected for more than 15 iterations.
+Good, it works, now go back to this repository and you will find under the `code-samples/inference` repository the same `classify-image.py` and another one that I slightly modified to accept video inputs and shows alerts on the image and in the console when no bounding box has been detected for more than 15 iterations.

 Here is the full code if you want to have a look: